tymyrddin/purple/source/docs/knowledge-transfer/choreography.md

-# Why security knowledge does not easily transfer
+# Security knowledge does not transfer easily

 After every significant incident, the organisation produces documentation.
 Findings are written up, lessons are captured, playbooks are updated, post-mortems are filed.
 Then the next incident arrives, and the team encounters